verified In-Depth Review

 "The ZP6 Special gets out of the way, allowing the terroir and the farmer's work to speak directly to the end user.
 Whether it's floral notes, fruity undertones, or deeper tropical flavors, it delivers a cup as close to the bean's true character as you can get."

-— J Hoffmann, Coffee Expert
+— Steven Holm, Coffee Expert

 verified